daabr/chrome-vision/README.md

 # Chrome Vision

-Advanced web automation with a convenient Go API.
+Advanced cross-platform web automation with a convenient Go API.

 This is based on the
 [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol)